CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 ## Introduction to Ramps and Data-Driven Visualizations

+The main goal when styling your map is to illustrate an insight from your data.
+You can do that by changing a feature's properties according to the data it represents.
+For example, you can change a feature's color or size according to one (or more) data attributes.

+CARTO VL offers functions that do the work of styling features according to attribute behind-the-scenes.
+In this section we'll demonstrate how, but for more detailed information see our Data Driven Styling guides [Part 1](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-1/) and [Part 2](https://carto.com/developers/carto-vl/guides/data-driven-visualizations-part-2/).

 ### Create a Basic Map
 1. For this section let's start with a map of UK elections.
 Leave the `viz` object empty for this step: